ormi-labs/metisio-ethblocks-subgraph/README.md

 cp package.json.example package.json
 ```

-To deploy this subgraph, go through `package.json` file first and substitute all the <placeholder>s with valid arguments.
+To deploy this subgraph, go through `package.json` file first and substitute all the placeholders with valid arguments.

 | placeholder | argument                                                                                                                        |
 | ------ |---------------------------------------------------------------------------------------------------------------------------------|